USS Midway Museum

 USS Midway, CVB-41

-The Midway will become the fifth and largest aircraft carrier museum in the United States.
+The Midway is the fifth and largest aircraft carrier museum in the United States.
 The other carrier museums are the Intrepid in New York City; the Yorktown in Mount Pleasant, South Carolina; the Lexington in Corpus Christi, Texas; and the Hornet in Alameda, California.

 The USS Midway was the world's largest warship when it was launched on March 20, 1945, and she held that distinction for a decade.
 She was commissioned on September 10, 1945 and named for the Battle of Midway.
 Midway was the lead ship of her class, three of which were completed, with another two ships cancelled.